InfiniteChai/ParameterTests.jl/README.md

 # ParameterTests.jl

-*Provides support parameter and sample tests in Julia*
+*Provides support for parameter and sample tests in Julia*

 | **Documentation**                                                         | **Build Status**                                              |
 |:-------------------------------------------------------------------------:|:-------------------------------------------------------------:|